An Online Framework to Interact and Efficiently Compute Linear Layouts of Graphs: Conclusions

 \section{Conclusions}

-In this paper, we presented a novel system equipped with several features that automate most of the standard procedures that a domain expert needs for computing different types of (constrained) linear layouts of graphs.
-As a proof of concept, we used the developed system to check the different parts of a proof-sketch by Yannakakis~\cite{DBLP:conf/stoc/Yannakakis86}, and we managed to gain valuable insights.
-Our findings, of course, were mostly negative.
-The proposed system, however, might be useful in finding a suitable graph with the properties of graph $Q$ in~\cite{DBLP:conf/stoc/Yannakakis86} and some other graph (than the one Yannakakis proposed) yielding the $4$-tuple describe in Section~\ref{subsec:Yannakakis}.
-And so we are still hopeful that the proof-sketch can be completed.

-More in general, we believe that the developed system is extremely useful for proving lower bounds (e.g., to narrow the current wide gap between the upper and the lower bound on the queue number of planar graphs), which is the main reason to have it available online.
-We further plan to equip it with additional features, such as adding support for searching and filtering the layouts, highlighting the restrictions and more advanced definitions of restrictions.
+In this draft, we presented a novel system equipped with several features that automate most of the standard procedures that a domain expert needs for computing different types of (constrained) linear layouts of graphs.
+We believe that the developed system might be extremely useful for proving lower bounds (e.g., to narrow the current wide gap between the upper and the lower bound on the queue number of planar graphs), which is the main reason to have it available online.
+We further plan to equip it with additional features, such as adding support for searching and filtering the layouts, support for local and union settings~\cite{DBLP:conf/gd/MerkerU19}, highlighting the restrictions and more advanced definitions of restrictions.